liferay/liferay-docs/develop/tutorials/articles/100-tooling/02-liferay-ide/02-creating-a-liferay-workspace-with-liferay-ide.markdown

 Before creating your Liferay Workspace, you should understand the available
 @ide@ perspectives specifically designed for @product@ development.
-You'll notice in the Perspectives view the *Liferay Workspace* and *Liferay* perspectives.
+You'll notice in the Perspectives view the *Liferay Workspace* and *Liferay Plugins* perspectives.
 If you plan on using a Liferay Workspace for your @product@ development, you should select the *Liferay Workspace* perspective.
 This offers Gradle related development tools that are helpful when using a Liferay workspace.
-The *Liferay* perspective is geared towards developers who are using Ant-based development tools such as the Plugins SDK.
+The *Liferay Plugins* perspective is geared towards developers who are using Ant-based development tools such as the Plugins SDK.

 To create a Liferay Workspace in @ide@, select *File* &rarr; *New* &rarr;
 *Liferay Workspace Project*.